List of unconstructed state highways in California: State Route 93

 All of State Route 93 is unconstructed, on a 17.9-mile (28.8 km) route from the proposed SR 77 near Moraga northwest, west, and southwest to I-580 in Richmond.
 It is Moraga Way, Camino Pablo, San Pablo Dam Road, and an undetermined routing from there, but Caltrans has no plans to take it over.
 In the 1990s, Richmond officials assembled $200 million in state and local funds to build Richmond Parkway between Interstate 80 and Interstate 580.
 While it mostly functions as an expressway, parts of Richmond Parkway do not meet state expressway standards.
 For this reason, Caltrans has refused to take the parkway over and officially designate it as part of SR 93 until these local officials bring it up to the state's standards.

 State Route 100

 State Route 100 (SR 100) is a completely unconstructed beachfront loop in Santa Cruz, stretching 4.5 miles (7.2 km) from SR 1 west of downtown to SR 1 near SR 17.
-It was proposed as a freeway, but in August 1975, the freeway was cancelled due to local opposition.
+It was proposed as a freeway, but in August 1975, the freeway was canceled due to local opposition.